 The Tax Cuts and Jobs Act’s reduction of the federal corporate tax rate had reduced Cal-Am’s deferred taxes, which resulted in a net excess reserve in its deferred tax account, the ADIT account.

-The net excess reserve in the Accumulated Deferred Income Tax account consists of protected and unprotect assets.
+The net excess reserve in the Accumulated Deferred Income Tax account consists of protected and unprotected assets.

 Cal-Am has not yet determined whether it can use ARAM or be permitted by the IRS to continue using RSGM in calculating the Excess Protected ADIT.